 SAT or ACT score

 Typically, higher education institutions do not require specific SAT or ACT scores, but you will be competing against other students, so better scores will increase your chances of getting into your desired program.
 On average, applicants have between 28 to 34 in ACT scores (Sawyer, 2021) and 1300 to 1500 for SAT (Moody, 2020).
-You will need higher scores if you are applying to a competitive university or a scholarship.
+You will need higher scores if you are applying for a scholarship or to a competitive university like Caltech.

 Analytical and Critical Thinking Skills